 - Improved Quality of Life: Patients often experience improved mobility and overall quality of life.

 Patients undergoing duodenal switch under the Da Vinci surgical system can also enjoy the benefits of robotic surgery, which offers a less invasive surgery with a reduced period of downtime, shorter incisions, less conspicuous scarring, and a lower risk of bleeding and other complications.
-Typically, patients only stay overnight and are discharged the next day.
+Typically, patients stay one to two nights before being discharged.

 The duodenal switch procedure is typically most successful for severely obese men and women who are also affected by weight-related medical conditions like heart disease, Type 2 diabetes, high blood pressure, and high cholesterol.
 While often considered one of the most effective and successful weight loss surgeries available, this procedure is most commonly performed on individuals with particularly high BMIs.
 Good candidates for duodenal switch surgery generally: